Ecommerce Analytics vs Google Analytics

 DO NOT use the referral exclusion list to stop spam.
 The name may confuse you, but this list is not intended to exclude referrals in the way we want to for the spam.
 It has other purposes.

 DO NOT worry that bounce rate change will impact your search engine rankings.
-With or without spam, Google doesn't take Google Analytics’ metrics into consideration as a ranking factor.
+With or without spam, Google doesn't consider Google Analytics’ metrics as a ranking factor.
 Here is an explanation about this from Matt Cutts, the former head of Google's web spam team.

-In order to cope, we recommended to add the referral to an exclusion filter after it is spotted.
-Although this is useful for a quick action against the spam, it is time-consuming and not foolproof as spammers use direct visits along with referrals.
+To cope, we recommended adding the referral to an exclusion filter after it is spotted.
+Although this is useful for quick action against the spam, it is time-consuming and not foolproof as spammers use direct visits along with referrals.